We’ve listed the best lighthouses on the east coast of the US and Canada. Learn about their history and things to know before your visit.

 Today, the Currituck Beach Lighthouse welcomes visitors of all ages to explore the grounds, as well as climb to the top of the lighthouse.
 The lighthouse is open seasonally, from mid-March to December 1st, and keeps regular hours of 9 a.m. to 5 p.m. every day.

-While visiting is free, including parking, a climb to the top of the Currituck Lighthouse has an admission fee of $10.
+Visiting and parking are free.
+However, a climb to the top of the Currituck Lighthouse has an admission fee of $10.
 If you do choose to climb the 220 steps to the top, you will be greeted with sweeping views of the Currituck Sound on one side, and the Atlantic Ocean on the other.

 Bodie Island Lighthouse – North Carolina